Dead Space (comics): Publication history

 Templesmith was brought on board by Johnston, who believed Templesmith's art suited the comic's planned visual direction.
 The two had previously collaborated on Wasteland and an untitled experimental comic in the early 2000s.
 Johnston and Electronic Arts approached Templesmith separately, and he accepted.
 The overseeing team did not try to keep the presentation uniform across all media, and while Templemith was given design guidelines he was otherwise allowed to draw the comic as he liked.
 As with 30 Days of Night, he used color coding for different scenes and moods; the planet surface used blue-grey, while the colony interior used warmer shades.
 Its dark tone partially arose from its horror roots, as more traditional comic artwork—using high lighting and color use—would lessen that aspect.
 He visited the development team to view their Necromorph designs, choosing ones he liked to incorporate into the narrative.

 The comic was announced in February 2008 as part of the collaboration between Electronic Arts and American publisher Image Comics.
 The first issue released on March 3.
 A limited edition with alternate cover art released was available as a signed giveaway at that year's WonderCon.
 The sixth and final issue released during mid-September.
 In December, as part of their collaboration with Image Comics, website Newsarama digitally published the first issue for free.
-A graphic novel compilation of all six issues was published by Image Comics on November 20.
-The graphic novel included exclusive art by Templesmith, an art section, and in-universe character biographies.
+A graphic novel compiling all six issues was published by Image Comics on November 20.
+It included exclusive art by Templesmith, an art section, and in-universe character biographies.
 The graphic novel version was re-released by Titan Books on February 5, 2013.
-This edition included a standalone comic, originally written to promote the spin-off game Dead Space: Extraction.
-This comic was again written by Johnston and illustrated by Templesmith.
+This edition included a standalone comic, originally written to promote the spin-off game Dead Space: Extraction, again written by Johnston and illustrated by Templesmith.
 This issue focused on Nicole Brennan, a key character in the Dead Space narrative during the events of Extraction.
 The comic series was adapted into a motion comic, released through the game's website between April and October 2008.
-The motion comic was included as an unlockable extra in Dead Space: Extraction.
+It was later included as an unlockable extra in Dead Space: Extraction.